Helen Dryden: Legacy

-By 1956 Dryden was again living in a $10-a-week hotel room paid for by the city's Welfare Department.
+After 1940, Dryden's career faded mysteriously and vanished from the public eye.
+Her story turned to her living on welfare in an East Village hotel in New York City.
+By 1956, Dryden was again living in a $10-a-week hotel room paid for by the city's Welfare Department.
 At the time, she referred nostalgically to "her '$200-a-month' 10th Street apartment".
+She went through involuntary commitment in 1955 to the Pilgrim State Hospital in Brentwood, New York, where she died in October 1972.